top of page

 Triangle Woman Gallery

-Chris is currently enjoying working on his new video project ("Hello I'm Fine Cinema") and spending time hiking and playing pickleball!
+Over the past year Chris has enjoyed working on his shorts video project ("Hello I'm Fine Cinema") and spending time hiking and playing pickleball.
+He is also currently in new-project-mode!

 artwork: Mark Bradford